canonical/ubuntu-cloud-docs/azure/azure-how-to/kubernetes/install-kubeflow-on-aks.rst

 Install the Juju client
 -----------------------

-Juju provides a simple installation of Kubeflow across Kubernetes platforms, with a good level of customisation, as well as easy maintenance.
+Juju provides a simple installation of Kubeflow across Kubernetes platforms, with a good level of customization, as well as easy maintenance.
 For further details check out `Charmed Kubeflow`_.
 To use the Juju CLI, install the Juju client.
 On Linux, install it via snap using:

 .. code::